MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 To make sure your configured DLP policies are working as expected, you need to perform some testing with your pilot users.

 **Note:** It can take up to 24 hours till new DLP policies take effect.
-If the step doesn't work, continue with the lab, and perform a task at a later point of working through this lab.
+If the step doesn’t work, continue with the lab, and perform a task at a later point of working through this lab.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.